-The University's primary concern is your safety and the safety of the Campus community.
-The use of alcohol or drugs never makes the victim at fault for sexual misconduct.
-If you have experienced sexual misconduct, dating or domestic violence, or stalking you should not be deterred from reporting the incident out of a concern that you might be disciplined for related violations of drug, alcohol or other University policies.
-Except in egregious circumstances, University students or employees who are victims of sexual misconduct will not be subject to discipline.
+The University's primary concern is your safety and the safety of the campus community.
+The use of alcohol or drugs never makes the victim at fault for sexual misconduct/sexual assault.
+If you have experienced sexual misconduct/sexual assault, sexual exploitation, dating or domestic violence, or stalking you should not be deterred from reporting the incident out of a concern that you might be disciplined for related violations of drug, alcohol, or other University policies.
+A person who participates in investigations or proceedings involving sexual misconduct/sexual assault will not be subject to discipline for related violations of the Student Conduct Code or other University policies at or near the time of the incident unless the University determines the conduct places the health and safety of another person at risk or is otherwise egregious.